hlts2/HttpSwift/README.md

 ```

-You can also add parameters.
+We can also add parameters.

 ```swift